 The possibility of experiencing a heart attack is increased sixfold in the first week from the detection of infection with a flu virus and, the researchers note, certain groups are more exposed to this risk than others.

-Most vulnerable seem to be seniors (adults aged 65 or older), individuals infected with B strains of the influenza virus, and those who have not previously experienced a heart attack.
+Most vulnerable seem to be seniors (adults aged 65 or older), individuals infected with

 An increased risk for heart attack was also noted in the case of individuals affected by other types of respiratory viruses, though the exposure was somewhat less significant.